• Skip to primary navigation

 Home » Recipes » Sauces

-Published: Oct 8, 2019 · Modified: May 30, 2022 by Claire · This post may contain affiliate links.
-As an Amazon associate I earn from qualifying purchases · Leave a Comment
+Published: Oct 8, 2019 · Modified: Sep 24, 2022 by Claire · This post may contain affiliate links.
+As an Amazon associate I earn from qualifying purchases · 6 Comments

 This blueberry pomegranate vinaigrette is fruity, punchy and perfect for summer salads.
-Easy to make, it's packed with fresh fruity flavours and a little different to citrus based salad dressings.
+Easy to make in just ten minutes, it's packed with fresh fruity flavours and a little different to citrus based salad dressings.

 blueberry pomegranate vinaigrette in a glass jar with a spoon in it and a jar of olive oil in the background.